ianlabicani/rentkana/README.md

-# Rentkana
+# InstaStay

-**Rentkana** is a platform connecting landlords and renters (students and workers), enabling landlords to list available rooms and renters to search and inquire about them.
+**InstaStay** is a platform connecting landlords and renters (students and workers), enabling landlords to list available rooms and renters to search and inquire about them.

 ---